weynandk/info_threefold/src/docs/whitepapers/_archive/3bot_solution/3bot_solution.md

-## A circular decentralization solution is more sustainable. {#a-circular-decentralization-solution-is-more-sustainable}
+## A circular decentralization solution is more sustainable.

 Everything is a balance between efficiency and resilience. (more info see “[the world needs a decentralized IT solution](https://docs.google.com/document/d/1uZT03h4QLBh2RYEnUjZQvi2Xoy8fjbUn1eZN_PM8g6g/edit#)”).
 In our current society, the focus is too much on efficiency which has lead to too centralized systems.
 Centralized systems are too fragile (boom-bust cycles) and can lead to abuse as well (we became a product in centralized data management systems e.g. Facebook, ...).